How Doctors And Nurses Cope With The Human Toll Of Gun Violence

 Bonne, the New Jersey trauma surgeon, says her department doesn't have a formal system for addressing the psychological effects on clinicians of treating so many victims of violence, but her colleagues are open to talking through difficult cases.

-She has been actively speaking out on social media about her experiences with gun violence, and says that kind of advocacy work also feels like a way of protecting herself against burnout and secondary trauma.
+She has been actively speaking out on social media about her experiences with gun violence, and she says that kind of advocacy work also feels like a way of protecting herself against burnout and secondary trauma.

 "There's all this talk about physician wellness, but nobody ever talks about mitigating the horrible things that we see as a means of creating more well physicians," Bonne says.
 "I can take a lot.
 I would probably be a more patient, more compassionate, and generally better physician if the only thing I ever had to do was take care of car accidents."